-First - That this exception shall not extend to the intentional causing of death, or to the attempting to cause death;
+Provided that this exception shall not extend to-

-Secondly - That this exception shall not extend to the doing of anything which the person doing it knows to be likely to cause death, for any purpose other than the preventing of death or grievous hurt, or the curing of any grievous disease or infirmity;
+- (a) the intentional causing of death, or to the attempting to cause death; - (b) the doing of anything which the person doing it knows to be likely to cause death, for any purpose other than the preventing of death or grievous hurt, or the curing of any grievous disease or infirmity;

-Thirdly - That this exception shall not extend to the voluntary causing of grievous hurt, or to the attempting to cause grievous hurt, unless it be for the purpose of preventing death or grievous hurt, or the curing of any grievous disease or infirmity;

-Fourthly -That this exception shall not extend to the abetment of any offence, to the committing of which offence it would not extend.
+- (c) the voluntary causing of grievous hurt, or to the attempting to cause grievous hurt, unless it be for the purpose of preventing death or grievous hurt, or the curing of any grievous disease or infirmity; - (d) the abetment of any offence, to the committing of which offence it would not extend.

-A, in good faith, for his child's benefit without his child's consent, has his child cut for the stone by a surgeon, knowing it to be likely that the operation will cause the child's death, but not intending to cause the child's death.
-A is within the exception in as much as his object was the cure of the child.
+A, in good faith, for his child's benefit without his child's consent, has his child cut for the stone by a surgeon knowing it to be likely that the operation will cause the child's death, but not intending to cause the child's death.
+A is within the exception, in as much as his object was the cure of the child.